24 Feb Pantone Colors Leaving Adobe: What You Should Know

 If you’re a graphic designer, you’ve likely heard the news about Pantone and Adobe.
-In December 2021, Adobe announced that they would be dropping certain Pantone color books from their applications.
+In December 2021, Adobe announced they would drop certain Pantone color books from their applications.
 As of November 2022, only a few color collections remain available in Adobe.

 What Is a Pantone Color?